alanboy/stuff/blog/_posts/2019-02-26-finance-statements-and-reporting.markdown

 Financial analysts, market research, specialized in industries, the provide analysts forecasts.

-Market expectation in media usually means the mean (analyst concensus) /median of all available forecasts.
+Market expectation in media usually means the mean (analyst consensus) /median of all available forecasts.

 Many companies report their own forecasts.
 The company has more information.
-Management forescasts means that the companies voluntarily (voluntary disclosure).
+Management forecasts means that the companies voluntarily (voluntary disclosure).

 Some papers report that outsider analysts are better at forecasting than management forecasts.